Here’s how a large fancy color rough stone cracked during polishing, with a huge loss to the owner

 The two parts of Rough after splitting the diamond

-In the end, as seen in the images below, the 16.56 carat rough stone which was supposed to yield a 9.5 carat vivid yellow cushion, resulted in two diamonds in a “fancy yellow” grade of 2 and 3 carats each, at a value of one-tenth of the investment.
+In the end, as seen in the images below, the 16.56-carat rough stone, which was supposed to yield a 9.5-carat vivid yellow cushion, resulted in two “fancy yellow” diamonds of 2 and 3 carats each, valued at one-tenth of the investment.

 The end result yielded two Fancy Yellow Diamonds